Canon R5 II Recommended Memory Cards

 Best SD UHS-II Memory Cards for Slot 2 (V90 vs V60)

-• Note on PNY Cards: We have received reader reports of file corruption with PNY Elite X-Pro60 cards, specifically on the R5 Mark II.
-While this may be isolated, we recommend sticking to Sony, Delkin, Sandisk and Lexar for critical professional work until further notice.
+Note on PNY Cards: I have received reader reports of file corruption with PNY Elite X-Pro60 cards on the R5 Mark II.
+While this may be isolated, I recommend sticking to Sony, Delkin, SanDisk, and Lexar for critical professional work until this is better understood.

 SD Memory Card RecommendationsReview LinksUSB WriteUSB ReadCheck Price